-Such prices and payments will be full compensation for successful placement, stressing and grouting of all post-tensioned tendons and similar miscellaneous details.
-These prices and payments will also include material testing, special erection equipment, post-tensioning, tools, labor and incidental items necessary for completing the work in accordance with the plans, specifications and approved shop drawings.
+Material testing, special erection equipment, post-tensioning, tools, labor and incidental items necessary for completing the work in accordance with the plans, specifications and approved shop drawings shall be incidental to the contract unit price for Structural Concrete 4500 psi or Greater.

 No additional payment will be made for extra concrete necessitated by approved modifications to the structure needed to accommodate the Contractor's construction methods.
 No additional payment will be made for extra reinforcement necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.
-No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the contractor's construction methods.
+No additional payment will be made for extra post-tensioning necessitated by approved modifications to the structure for the purposes of the Contractor's construction methods.